johndaskovsky/moka-mrp/public_html/wp-content/plugins/mokamrp/readme.txt

 After you upgrade, it is strongly recommended that you deactivate and then activate the plugin again.
 This will ensure that all of the changes are made properly.

 = 1.1.7 =
 This release is an important upgrade for good integration with the latest version of Cart66.
-Please update both ClassDex and Cart66.
+Please update both MokaMRP and Cart66.

 = 1.1.5 =
 This release contains a few bug fixes and new features.